IHosseini083/SuperLink/README.md

 * Enter `pip install -r requirements.txt` in cmd
 * Download PHP version 7 from [php.net](https://windows.php.net/download#php-7.4)
 * Add php.exe to your PC PATH
-- Note!: default port for PHP server & ngrok tunnel is `4545`, if you want to use a different one, then
+* default port for PHP server & ngrok tunnel is `4545`, if you want to use a different one, then
 Enter `python SuperLink.py -p [PORT]` in cmd otherwise